WISDEM/ORBIT/docs/_docs/phases/design/doc_ScourProtectionDesign.rst

    }

-The radius of the scour pit is then calculated using the soil friction coefficient (:math:`\phi`) and a simple geometric relationship:
+The radius of the scour pit is then calculated using the soil friction angle (:math:`\phi`) and a simple geometric relationship:

 :math:`r = \frac{D}{2} + \frac{S}{tan(\phi)}`

-The default value for :math:`\phi` is 33.5deg, representing the soil friction coefficient for medium density sand.
+The default value for :math:`\phi` is 33.5deg, representing the soil friction angle for medium density sand.
 The total volume of scour protection material is then calculated as follows,

 :math:`V = \pi * t * r^2`